evanmacbride/reddit-snapshots/README.md

 links that are featured are determined by an automated process.
 I do not approve each link individually.
 I am actively updating the site's filters to get the best content possible.

+## Disclaimer

+Reddit Snapshots is in no way affiliated with Reddit, Inc. or any parent or subsidiary companies.
+Some material appearing on Reddit Snapshots may be protected under copyright.
+Any such material is presented under the doctrine of Fair Use.
+The underlying design and software of Reddit Snapshots is released under the MIT License.